Non Resident Hunting in Alberta

 1. Non-resident hunters: You are not an Alberta resident but are a Canadian citizen and have lived in Canada for the 12-month period immediately before the date of your planned hunting or fishing activities.

 2. Non-resident alien hunters: You are not a Canadian citizen or an Alberta resident.
+Most of you reading this post will fall into this category.

 Yes.
-Anyone who requires an Alberta hunting or fishing license needs a WIN(Wildlife Identification Number) card.
+Anyone who requires an Alberta hunting or fishing license needs a WIN (Wildlife Identification Number) card.
 The number is issued at the time of purchase so that there is no delay in receiving a license.

 You must complete an application form including a small fee at a private license issuer.
 The vendor will issue the new WIN on a paper receipt, and licenses or draw applications can be purchased at that time.
 A permanent WIN card will be mailed to you within six weeks.